GenuineSounds/Screen-Size/README.md

 ScreenSize
 ==========

-[Genuine] Screen Size is a Minecraft mod that adds a gui to change the screensize windowed and fullscreen
+[Genuine] Screen Size is a Minecraft mod that adds a gui to change the screen size for both windowed and fullscreen.

 Don't Be a Jerk
 ===============